The End of Overeating — Book Review

 As a taco aficionado, I gotta say it was amazing.
 In fact, it was really hard to stop eating!
 When I was talking to Adam (my health coach) about this he was telling me how food like this is engineered to be addicting.
 The combo of salt, sugar and fat can override our brains ability to regulate itself.
-See science article about it here.
+Science.

 Have you ever noticed how you can stop eating a bowl of veggies but it’s much harder to stop eating chips or cookies?

 Adam recommended the book The End of Overeating to me – because I couldn’t get over how hard it was to stop eating the Dorito Locos Taco.
 The book is all about why food is so hard to resist.
 It’s also a fascinating look into how restaurant chains (like Taco Bell) create food that is as tasty and as addictive as possible.

 Here are some of the nuggets (ha!)
 I got from it:

 - Before you eat, ask yourself, “Am I going to feel better after I eat this?
 Am I going to be satisfied.”

 - Fat and sugar levels both influence preference.
 Sugar, salt and fat are a killer combo.